phong2018/wolf-shop/README.md

 - php 8.1
 - mysql 8.0.3

-## In case you want use docker for local
+## Build development environment in local

+- You can use: XAMPP, LAMP, and Laragon...
+In case, you use docker, I guide below:
 - cd laradock
 - cp .env.example .env
 - docker compose up nginx php-fpm mysql